xSolutions365/Engineering-Principles/README.md

 **Why it matters**

+Good tests allow developers to have confidence in changing the codebase.
+New functionality, refactoring and general changes can be made, safe in the assurance any issues will be highlighted by the tests.
+Reducing the rick of regressions and speeding up the development cycle.

 **Practices**

 - [Test for behaviour, not just implementation](docs/build-confidence.md#test-for-behaviour-not-just-implementation)
 - [Write unit tests with clear intent](docs/build-confidence.md#write-unit-tests-with-clear-intent)
 - [Use integration tests to cover real system flows](docs/build-confidence.md#use-integration-tests-to-cover-real-system-flows)